 “You are the best on paper but that doesn’t mean you are the best on the job.
 No matter what your degree is you will still need to do a lot of learning when you start working.
 So the humility to start from the bottom and work your way to the top as well as the willingness to learn are key to your success and promotion on the job.”

 Adds that graduates need to prove themselves first before the companies can even think of investing that much in them.

 “You need to prove yourself to be able to earn the big salaries and perks that you dream of.
 It is true that you are intelligent and come with fresh ideas that can revolutionize your employers business but also remember that you are just one of how many millions of youths in Africa who are equally smart so be humble and work hard."

 Sylvia says getting a job is one thing and moving up the ranks to the top is another thing and graduates need to be careful not to be just another cog in the company once they get an opportunity.

 “Once you start working at whichever position you have been offered you have to be very intentional about finding your champions.
 You have to identify your mentors withing the organisation, who can help you develop professionally as well as champions who will recommend you for opportunities within the organization including promotions.
 You also need mentors outside your organization that can mentor you and give you unbiased perspectives to challenges you are confronted with.
 Even if your first job is not your dream job, your mentors and champions can help you get that dream job eventually.”

 The world keeps changing and so does the job market so one has to learn to move with the times and seize opportunities as they arise.

-“As Human being we evolve, societies evolve, economies evolve, things evolve and technology evolve and so you should be willing to evolve you can’t be stuck doing one thing just because this is all I know and this is the only thing I want to do for the rest of my life, so evolve with the times,” says Kunkyebe.
+“As Human beings we evolve, societies evolves, economies evolve, things evolve and technology evolves and so you should be willing to evolve too.
+You can’t be stuck doing one thing just because it is what you have been trained to do or it is the only thing you want to do for the rest of your my life.
+Evolve with the times and stay relevant,” says Ms. Kunkyebe.